-Rank4 – Requires 2 Skill Points; Critical Aim: If not using any based special abilities that round, can fire a single arrow/bolt with +30% chance at targets more than 10″ away
+Rank4 – Requires 2 Skill Points; Critical Aim: If not using any action based special abilities that round, can fire a single arrow/bolt with +30% critical hit chance at targets more than 10″ away

 Skirmishers are highly mobile ranged specialists that use bows or crossbows at short range with deadly effect.